nottrobin/robinwinslow.uk/_posts/2013-03-05-chrome-v25-breaks-layout-of-date-field.md

 So one day we realised our date fields looked broken in Chrome, and it was because of this issue.
 So my boss said:

-> "If we can't rely on the date control not to break, we have to abandon the HTML5 date field altogether"
+> If we can't rely on the date control not to break, we have to abandon the HTML5 date field altogether

 And that's entirely fair reasoning.